 Below are some resources to help guide clinical practice and telepractice during this pandemic.

-As parts of Canada begin to discuss the easing of COVID-19 restrictions, Speech-Language & Audiology Canada (SAC) members and associates who are not currently providing in-person services may wish to prepare for a return to the workplace by reviewing the Canadian Interorganizational Group for Audiology and Speech-Language Pathology Infection Prevention and Control Guidelines.
-We also recommend that SAC members and associates familiarize themselves with infection prevention and control guidance provided by their regulatory body, as well as applicable public health agencies.
+As parts of Canada begin easing COVID-19 restrictions, Speech-Language & Audiology Canada (SAC) members and associates who are not currently providing in-person services may wish to prepare for a return to the workplace by reviewing the Canadian Interorganizational Group for Audiology and Speech-Language Pathology Infection Prevention and Control Guidelines.
+We also recommend that SAC members and associates familiarize themselves with infection prevention and control guidance provided by their regulatory body, as well as applicable provincial/territorial public health agencies.

 Infection Prevention & Control

-- SAC Official Statement on Speech-Language Pathology Services in Health Care Settings During the COVID-19 Pandemic including infection prevention and control resources to support S-LPs (updated April 23, 2020).
+- SAC Official Statement on Speech-Language Pathology Services During the COVID-19 Pandemic including infection prevention and control resources to support S-LPs (updated July 3, 2020).

 The Canadian Coalition for Adult Hearing Health (CCAHH) has prepared a tip sheet for healthcare providers communicating with patients with hearing loss (updated April 28, 2020).